Ideas-on-Stage/ideasonstage.com/content/_index.en.md

 Ideas on Stage helps leaders deliver powerful presentations, create inspiring events and empower their organizations with high quality public speaking coaching and training.

-The communication experts of Ideas on Stage provide a full range of presentation services in England, the United States, France, Spain and Italy.
+The communication experts of Ideas on Stage provide a full range of presentation services in the United Kingdom, the United States, France, Spain and Italy.